 8. Branding encourages word-of-mouth marketing.

-Having consistent branding makes customers loyal, which makes them more likely to practice word-of-mouth marketing.
+Consistent branding makes customers loyal and more likely to practice word-of-mouth marketing.

 Word-of-mouth marketing is when consumers promote you to their friends, family, and even strangers online.
 This is highly beneficial for all businesses, as people trust other consumers more than marketers because they believe they have an agenda.
 Consider these statistics: